 It was against this heated backdrop that Jacobson fought his $5 fine, first in a state trial court and then by appeal in the Massachusetts Supreme Judicial Court.
 Jacobson wanted to present evidence that vaccines themselves were dangerous and ineffective, but the judges wouldn’t hear it.
 Instead, Jacobson’s chief argument became, “Compulsion to introduce disease into a healthy system is a violation of liberty,” specifically the personal liberty he believed was guaranteed by the U.S. and Massachusetts constitutions.

-Supreme Court Sets a Public Health Precedent
+Supreme Court Sets Public Health Precedent with Jacobson v.
+Massachusetts

 The highest court in Massachusetts also rejected Jacobson’s claims, siding instead with the authority of public health officials to determine the best methods for fighting an epidemic.
 Not ready to give up, Jacobson appealed his case to the U.S. Supreme Court in 1905, where he was accompanied by officers of the Massachusetts Anti-Compulsory Vaccination Association.

 In the case known as Jacobson v.
 Massachusetts, Jacobson’s lawyers argued that the Cambridge vaccination order was a violation of their client’s 14th Amendment rights, which forbade the state from “depriv[ing] any person of life, liberty, or property, without due process of law.”
-At question, then, was whether the “right to refuse vaccination” was among those protected personal liberties.
+The question, then, was whether the “right to refuse vaccination” was among those protected personal liberties.

 The Supreme Court rejected Jacobson’s argument and dealt the anti-vaccination movement a stinging loss.
 Writing for the majority, Justice John Marshall Harlan acknowledged the fundamental importance of personal freedom, but also recognized that “the rights of the individual in respect of his liberty may at times, under the pressure of great dangers, be subjected to such restraint, to be enforced by reasonable regulations, as the safety of the general public may demand.”

 This decision established what became known as the “reasonableness” test.
-The government had the authority to pass laws that restricted individual liberty, if those restrictions—including the punishment for violating them—were found by the Court to be a reasonable means for achieving a public good.
+The government had the authority to pass laws that restricted individual liberty if those restrictions—including the punishment for violating them—were found by the Court to be a reasonable means for achieving a public good.

 “Bottom line, there had to be some kind of real and substantial connection between the law itself and a legitimate purpose, which was the public’s health, safety and welfare,” says Anthony Sanders at the Institute for Justice.